Diplomacy of the American Civil War: Maximilian

 In October 1861, Spain, France, and the United Kingdom signed the Convention of London to force Mexico to resume payments of its foreign debt, which had been suspended by Juárez in July.
 The United States was invited to join the Convention but declined, arguing that Franco-Spanish claims (but not British) were unjustifiable or even outrageous.
 The U. S. government offered to cover the arrearages of the debt, but this was rejected by the allied powers.
 While remaining neutral in the intervention, the United States reserved their own right to intrude in Mexico if it was necessary to protect U. S. citizens and commercial interests, and placed ships on the Gulf of Mexico to secure trade routes and key ports.

+On December 20, 1861, American Consul to Mazatlán, William L. Baker, set out, alongside several American Businessmen to inspect some silver mines in Guaymas.
+One of their party members chose to discontinue due to security concerns, however, Consul Baker and the others continued on.
+When none of the men arrived at their destination a posse was sent out looking for them.
+All party members including the Consul were discovered deceased and riddled with arrows.
+Contemporary sources at the time claim the unknown assailants were Apache, however ethnologists and historians suspect a likelier culprit to have been the native Yaqui people, indigenous to the region and engaged in open rebellion against the Juárez government, and many of whom fought for Maximilian.

 After occupying Veracruz, the Spanish and British agreed to withdraw on April 9, 1862 in return for Mexico using 80% of the port's custom revenues to settle the debt.
 Realizing that the United States would not intervene while the Civil War was being fought, the French stayed and on April 16 invited Mexican conservatives to join them in establishing a new government.
 On June 10, 1863 the French occupied Mexico City and named a government Junta that proclaimed Mexico a constitutional monarchy and invited archduke Maximilian of Austria to become emperor of Mexico.
 With the new monarchy, the French planned to stop U. S. expansion and secure economic dominance over Mexico and the rest of Latin America.
 The United States and most Hispanic American countries protested the proclamation of the empire, and the leaders of El Salvador, Bolivia, and Chile requested U. S. intervention against the French.
-The Confederate States approved the monarchy in hopes that this would gain them French recognition, but Napoleon III remained noncommittal without British support, and in 1864 he vetoed a mutual recognition of the Confederate States and the Second Mexican Empire in order to not drag France into a war with the United States.
+Jefferson Davis approved the monarchy in hopes that this would bring French recognition, but Napoleon III remained noncommittal without British support, and in 1864 the French emperor vetoed a mutual recognition of the Confederate States and the Second Mexican Empire to not drag France into a war with the United States.